openstf/stf-device-db/README.md

 ```bash
 npm install --save stf-device-db
 ```

+_The module is prebuilt before publishing, so you don't need the build requirements if you just want to use the library._

 Then you must find your device's model number and possibly the internal product name.
 On Android, this can be done with: